-TAXPAYER: TYPE OF TAX: AUDIT PERIOD: YOUR STATE: DATE: DATE REPORT RECEIVED: OFFICE: MTC AUDITOR: YOUR NAME: YOUR PHONE NUMBER:
+TAXPAYER: TYPE OF TAX: AUDIT PERIOD: YOUR STATE: DATE:

+DATE REPORT RECEIVED:

+OFFICE:

+MTC AUDITOR:

+YOUR NAME:

+YOUR PHONE NUMBER:

 Please complete this questionnaire after your review of the Multistate Tax Commission's audit for the taxpayer named above.
 The following questions are designed to encourage constructive feedback from states who have participated in this audit.
 Your responses and those of other participating states will be used to make the MTC audit program more effective and more responsive to your needs.
-Please email (hcoon@mtc.gov) or mail the completed questionnaire to: Holly Coon Audit Director Multistate Tax Commission
+Please email (https://doi.org/10.1008/nc.gov) or mail the completed questionnaire to:

+Holly Coon Audit Director Multistate Tax Commission

-Holly Coon Audit Director Multistate Tax Commission 444 North Capitol St., NW Suite 425 Washington, DC 20001-1538
+Holly Coon Audit Director Multistate Tax Commission 444 North Capitol St., NW Suite 425 Washington, DC 20001-1538 aditor properly interpret and apply your state's law, regulations and policies?
+Rating: Comments 5.
 A) Were the audit narrative and schedules complete and clearly presented?
-Rating: Did it adequately support the auditor's recommendation?
-Your overall rating of the quality of this audit?
-Rating: Comments: What changes would you suggest to improve the quality of the Multistate Tax Commission's audits s?
-Was the MTC audit report corrected or changed? yes, has the corrected report been submitted to the MTC program coordinator?
-What portions of the audit did you consider were well done?
-Did you receive the audit results in sufficient time to issue your adjustments?
-Comments: f your state recommended this case for audit, did the results meet your expectations?
-Rating: so, why?
-Why not? recommendations for audi
+Rating: C) Your adequately support the auditor's recommendation? overall rating of the quality of this audit?
+State of the quality of this audit?
+Rating: Rating: What cha nges would you suggest to improve the quality of the Multistate Tax Commission's at VTC audit report corrected or changed?
+If yes, has Is the corr If yes, plea the corrected report been submitted to the MTC program coordinator? ection a result of out-dated or incorrect information in the MTC audit manual? ase submit correct information for incorporation into the MTC audit manual.
+What port tions of the audit did you consider were well done?
+Did you r eceive the audit results in sufficient time to issue your adjustments?
+Comment ss: ÷ If your sta ate recommended this case for audit, did the results meet your expectations?
+Rating: If so, why ?
+Why not?
+Do you h ave any suggestions for improving the selection of companies the MTC audits, or spec cific recommendations for audit?